 Before we can register you, we need to determine whether you meet the requirements for registration as a health practitioner.

-This includes telling us whether you have any impairments that may affect your ability to practise.
+You need to tell us about any impairments that may affect your ability to practise.

 Impairment means any physical or mental impairment, disability, condition or disorder (including substance abuse or dependence), that detrimentally affects or is likely to detrimentally affect your ability to safely practise the profession.

-It’s important to note that having an impairment will not necessarily preclude you from practising.
-However, we need to know what you are doing to manage your condition.
-We may require current and correctly certified documentation about your diagnosis and/or treatment plan and a statement regarding your current fitness to practise from your treating health practitioner.
-It’s important that you provide as much information as you can about your impairment when you submit your application.
+Having an impairment will not necessarily prevent you from practising.
+However, we need to know what you are doing to manage any impairment.
+We may require current documentation about your diagnosis and/or treatment plan and a statement regarding your current fitness to practise from your treating health practitioner.
+It’s important that you provide all details of any impairments and how you are managing them when you submit your application.
 Assessment of your application may be delayed if we need to contact you for further information.

 Criminal history includes every:

-Your National Board will decide whether your criminal history is relevant to the practice of the profession.
-For further information on the factors the Board will consider in making this decision, see Consideration of Criminal History.
+Your National Board will decide whether your criminal history is relevant to the practise of the profession.

 You must meet the registration standard for English language skills set by your National Board.